 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective tachykinin NK1 receptor agonist (EC50 = 2 nM in guinea pig vas deferens).
+GR 73632 is a potent and selective tachykinin NK1 receptor agonist (EC50 = 2 nM in guinea pig vas deferens).
 Active in vivo.

 Sold for research purposes under agreement from GlaxoSmithKline